What is a continuous delivery process map?

 The best part?

-But we’ll go even further and show you the process of continuous delivery, it’s benefits, and even it’s differences to other methods like continuous deployment.
+From there, we’ll go even further and discuss the process of continuous delivery, its benefits, and even its differences from other methods like continuous deployment.

 What is Continuous Delivery?